Doug Kramer: Air21 Express

+Barangay Ginebra Kings

+In 2009, Kramer and JC Intal were shipped to the Barangay Ginebra Kings for draft picks.
+Due to Ginebra's depth at the time, he was often on the bench and did not get to play much.

+Return to Air21

+In 2010, Kramer was returned to Air21 alongside Rich Alvarez for Yancy de Ocampo and a draft pick.

-Kramer set a career high in rebounding twice while still with Air21 on his last 2 of 3 games with them before Rain or Shine traded for him.
+Kramer set a career high in rebounding twice while still with Air21 on his last 2 of 3 games with them.
 He had 16 points and 17 rebounds in 23 minutes against his former team, Ginebra on June 20, 2010.
-Then had 17 points and 17 rebounds in 33 minutes against Rain or Shine on July 4, 2010.
+He then had 17 points and 17 rebounds in 33 minutes against the Rain or Shine Elasto Painters on July 4, 2010.

+Rain or Shine Elasto Painters

+Before the 2010 PBA draft, the Rain or Shine Elasto Painters traded for Kramer by sending Marcy Arellano to Air21.

-He then set his career high in points on his first game with Rain or Shine on Oct.
+He set his career high in points on his first game with Rain or Shine on Oct.
 6, 2010 with 19 points.
+He tied that career high with 19 points once again in a win over the San Miguel Beermen.

-On his 2nd conference with Rain or Shine, only behind import Hassan Adams, Kramer led his team both in scoring and rebounding among all locals at the end of eliminations on April 6, 2011 of the 2010–11 PBA Commissioners Cup.
+In his second conference with Rain or Shine, only behind import Hassan Adams, Kramer led his team both in scoring and rebounding among all locals at the end of eliminations of the 2011 Commissioners Cup.
 He averaged 9.56ppg and 7.67rpg in only 23.33 minutes per game.
 This would serve as his best conference averages in his PBA career.